Good evening :)

 International ETFs

 International ETFs give investors access to global markets.
-They invest in foreign stocks, commodities, or bonds and help diversify a portfolio beyond India.
+They invest in foreign stocks, commodities, or bonds, helping diversify a portfolio beyond India.
 International ETFs provide exposure to global markets, which may be influenced by international economic conditions.

 Thematic ETFs